dotnsf/myvc/README.md

 10. Call **POST /api/queryItems** to search items with specified keyword and token.

+## How to setup sample web application under app/

+- Prepare for folowing composer commands

+    - `$ cd **/myvc/app`

+- Install dependencies

+    - `$ npm install`

+- (Optional)Edit setttings.js, if needed.

+    - exports.api_url : URL for above API Platform

+    - exports.superSecret : Seed string for encryption( this has to be same value with the ones of API)

+    - exports.basic_username : Username for Basic authentication

+    - exports.basic_password : Password for Basic authentication

+- Run app.js with Node.js

+    - `$ node app`

+## How to setup sample web application under viewer/

+- Underconstruction

 ## Licensing

 This code is licensed under MIT.